trustless-services/trustless-web-gulp/README.md

 `npm install` to install.

+Edit page and write articles by adding/editing ejs files in `/ejs`.

 Run tasks in `gulpfile.js` such as `gulp ejs`, `gulp css`, `gulp well-known`, `gulp config-yaml` to generate new files in the `dist` folder, and then finally run `gulp deploy` to deploy them to .publish (i.e. the gh-pages branch).

 ## Troubleshooting